clay/clay-kiln/docs/inputs.md

 * **props** an array of objects, representing the fields in each item.
 Each item should have a name, defined by `prop: 'name'`, as well as `_label` and the input that item uses.
 * **collapse** a property that should be used as the title for items.
 If `collapse` is set, all but the current item will be collapsed, only displaying its title.
 This is useful for lists with lots of complicated items.
+* **filder** boolean determining if the items may be filtered.
+If `true`, will add a search box at the top of the list.

 ### Complex List Usage